If you’re a fan of military, Dutch history and exploring maritime museums, the National Maritime Museum in Amsterdam would be top-notch choice.

 How to get there

 The National Maritime Museum is a 15 minute walk from Amsterdam Central Station.
 It can be easily reached by public transport.
 The museum is easy to reach with bus 22 (Indische buurt) and bus 48 (Borneo Eiland).
 Both departing from Central Station stop at the Prins Hendrikplantsoen in front of Victoria Hotel.
 Bus stop for the museum is Kadijksplein/ Scheepvaartmuseum.
-If you are travelling by car, take the A10 ring highway North and take the exit S116 (IJ tunnel).
+If you are traveling by car, take the A10 ring highway North and take the exit S116 (IJ tunnel).
 In the vicinity of Het Scheepvaartmuseum, you’ll find 3 parkings: Markenhoven, Oosterdok and Oostenburgereiland.